unixdigest/phpthewrongway/sections/faq.md

 **Q:** _Are you saying third party packages are bad?_

 **A:** No. We're promoting the use of third party libraries.
-Code that you easily integrate into your own projects without enforcing any limitations or restrictions what so ever.
+Code that you can easily integrate into your own projects without enforcing any limitations or restrictions what so ever.
 Those are great!